zanderlx21/Javascript-Lab-1-Variables-Conditions-Loops/README.md

 # Variables, Conditions & Loops in JavaScript
-Declaring my love for Pineapple pizza, telling you some info about me, and then counting some random numbers, why not!
+Declaring my love for Pineapple pizza, telling you some info about me, and then counting some random numbers, just for fun!

 "Task: This lab focuses on declaring and initializing variables, conditional statements, template